Teen Driver Motor Vehicle Accidents

 Teens can think they will live forever.
 They may try and impress their companions and peers with feats of strength and skill.
 Some teens are still in their rebellious stage.

-And no one, even the police, are going to tell them what to do.
+And no one, even the police, is going to tell them what to do.
 That is the reality.
 Other times, they are aloof and don’t have enough real-world experience.
 Many don't grasp the fragility of life.

 And personal responsibility is something they are only learning.
 So they don't take safe driving as seriously as a mature, working adult.
 Of course, many live at home with mom and dad.